khushi-gunnu17/MySql/Notes.md

 # SQL
 SQL is a programming language used to interact with relational databases.

-It is used to perfrm CRUD operations :
+It is used to perform CRUD operations :
 Create
 Read
 Update
 Delete

 ## DataTypes in SQL
 - CHAR          (string(0 - 255), can store characters of fixed length.)
 - VARCHAR       (string(0 - 255), can store characters up to given length.)
-- BLOB         (string(0 - 65535), can store binaary large digit.)
+- BLOB          (string(0 - 65535), can store binary large digit.)
 - INT           ( integer (-2147483648 to 2147483647) )
 - TINYINT       (integer(-128 to 127))
 - BIGINT        integer()
 - BIT           (can store x-bit values. x can range from 1 to 64)
 - FLOAT         (Decimal Number - with precision to 23 digits)
 - DOUBLE        (Decimal Number - with 24 to 53 digits)
 - BOOLEAN       (Boolean Values 0 or 1)